CEVE 543: Statistical-Physical Methods for Hydroclimate Extremes and Catastrophes

 AI/LLM Resource Policy

 This AI policy is reciprocal.
-For example, your instructors may use LLMs to draft rubrics or add comments to example code, but your assignments will not be graded by LLMs, and we will not use LLMs to write code or text we do not understand and fully stand behind.
+Your instructors may use LLMs to draft rubrics revise website content, but your assignments will not be graded by LLMs, and we will not use LLMs to write code or text from scratch or without complete understanding.

 Disability Resource Center